Lung Transplant Team

 Administrators who specialize in managing complex systems in an academic medical center are involved in guiding the transplant program.
 They support the caregiver team by providing the necessary resources and ensuring processes and procedures are working smoothly.

 Others, As Needed

-In addition, others are available to provide assistance to patients and their families depending upon there needs.
-For example, interpreter services can be made available for anyone needing translation services and housing assistance should the patient family need assistance finding temporary housing.
+In addition, others are available to provide assistance to patients and their families depending upon their needs.
+For example, interpreter services can be made available for anyone needing translation services and housing assistance can help, should the patient family need assistance finding temporary housing.